 All of the seats are blue plastic chairs with drink holders and good legroom.
 It is a very comfortable place to sit back and enjoy America's pastime.
 The one exception is right field where they have metal bleachers, and signs warning fans that they may be hot.

 If you're able, bring along a radio to listen to the outstanding play-by-play of Jim Clark.

-I love downtown parks for their proximity to other attractions that you can add to a day.
 The Akron Civic Theatre provides opportunities for concerts, plays, movies, and other types of live performances, and is located just down the street.

 This is a mid-90s stadium that many cities have replicated: buillt in brick and in a downtown location.
 Regardless, it is a beautiful ballpark.
 It's nice to see that Canal Park led to development in the area and the Barley House is a decent place before the game.
 Also, loved how they built the restaurant (now Wing Warehouse) into the right-field corner and fans are able to eat there and watch the game.
 It's a shame how much of a drop there has been in the crowds.
 With something similar happening in Cleveland is it a coincidence or the economy?
 It would be interesting to find out from someone who lives in NE Ohio.
 The Aeros and the city do there part by making a game very affordable as parking is free on weekends and after 6 PM on the weekdays, plus the most expensive ticket to a game is $9.

 Visited this park as part of our 2011 baseball trip that also had us to Detroit, Cleveland & Pittsburgh.
 I know that this park usually draws a nice crowd but it wasn't too crowded for a Friday night game with fireworks.
 Really enjoyed the food and the open stadium.
 You could see the field from everywhere.
 That's nice.
 Positives certainly outweigh the negatives here.
 The best thing about Canal Park: Sauerkraut Balls & 3 Dog Night!